decimozs/binspire/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Quick Summary
+- Be kind and respectful
+- No harassment or discrimination
+- Follow branch and PR guidelines
+- Violations may lead to warnings or bans
+- Report issues via contact.binspire@gmail.com.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our